dartmouth-cs52/git-map/README.md

 🚀 Open up one of the `people-#.json` files in atom (it doesn't matter which one).

-🚀 Add a new json object for yourself.
+🚀 Add a new JSON object for yourself.
 You can start by copy pasting a previous object -- this is the 15 or so lines of text inside the curly braces.

 Add an image of yourself into `iconURL`.
 It would probably be a good idea to resize your image to be 200x200 pixels.
 If you don't have a favorite tool for this try [resizeimage](http://resizeimage.net/)